magebay99/Magento-Marketplace-Table-Rate-Shipping/README.md

 - Vendor can manage their shipping method
 - Admin can change any settings on Backend
 - Compatible with all plugins of Magebay Multi Vendor Extension

+This plugin allow Admin can manage all shipping method of Vendors in Marketplace.
+They can disable/enable or update any method.
+The shipping price is calculate base on Country, Region, State, Weight, per order, per product.

+### Other:
 - Support all languages
 - Support Multiple Store
 - 100% open source

-This plugin allow Admin can manage all shipping method of Vendors in Marketplace.
-They can disable/enable or update any method.
-The shipping price is calculate base on Country, Region, State, Weight, per order, per product.